haliamcn/haliamcn/README.md

 - 👋 Hi, I’m @haliamcn
 - 👀 I’m interested in System Administration and Splunk related stuff
-- 🌱 I’m currently learning Python, Red Hat Enterprise Linux,a nd Bash
+- 🌱 I’m currently learning Python, Red Hat Enterprise Linux, and Bash
 - 💞️ I’m looking to collaborate on basic system administration scripting through Python
 - 📫 How to reach me ... privately on GitHub